1. Claim your NetID, Password, and 2FA

 Once you have established your Net ID, use it to log into Student Self-Service and verify your personal information, such as your contact information.
 Keeping this information up-to-date is extremely important and ensures proper delivery of important documents.

 Once you accept your offer of admission, or enroll as a first time non-degree student, you will receive an email from Illinois Coursera with information on how to link your Coursera account with the University of Illinois.
-You will also receive access to our Coursera Onboarding Course.
-This email is not automatic – we push them out at least once a week.
-This email will come to your Illinois email, so please make sure your account is set up before trying to access the course.
+It is imperative you complete this linking process as soon as possible.
+The iMBA Program is heavily integrated into Coursera and you will not be able to be successful in our program without completing this linking process.

-The onboarding course is a non-credit, non-graded course for you to complete on Coursera that will introduce you to the platform (both Coursera and Compass), while giving you more information about the program (expectations, university policies, etc).
+In Coursera, you will be onboarded to both Coursera and Compass (the two platforms our program use), while giving you more information about the program (expectations, university policies, etc).
 It contains a lot of helpful program information so we highly recommend students complete it.

 Original transcripts need to be sent from your institution(s) if you have been admitted as a degree-seeking student in the iMBA program.
+Original transcripts need to be sent from your institution(s) if you have been admitted as a degree-seeking student in the iMBA program.
+Please note that the transcripts you provided in your application were “unofficial” unless they came directly from the granting institution and were sent to the University of Illinois.
 Please start the process now by contacting your institution(s) to have those documents sent to the iMBA program.

 The Graduate College at the University of Illinois Urbana Champaign is required to confirm all of your past higher education credentials.
 In the “Notice of Admissions” email, that was provided to you by the graduate college, you will see a list of Official Credentials you need to provide.

 Failure to send these documents in a timely matter will result in a “transcript hold” being placed on your student record by Graduate Admissions.
 This hold will prevent any future term iMBA registration until cleared.
-Electronic transcripts may be emailed to firstname.lastname@example.org.
-Original printed transcripts from the institution may be mailed to the address below:
+Electronic transcripts may be emailed to email@example.com.
+Original printed transcripts from the institution may be mailed to the address below.
+If you are sending original transcripts you want returned, you must provide a prepaid shipping label with your transcripts.
+If you fail to provide us a prepaid shipping label, we will send your transcripts back via UPS and bill the cost to your student account:

 ATTN: iMBA Program